it-at-m/digiwf-asyncapi-docs/docs/documentation.md

 ### Example for consumers

-1. Add properties to application.property
+1. Add properties to application.properties

 ```
 # default binder